2025 TMCA Symposium

 Lodging

-We have reserved a block of rooms at the DoubleTree by Hilton Hotel Austin which is less than a mile from the Conference Center.
+We have reserved a block of rooms at the DoubleTree by Hilton Hotel Austin - University Area which is about a mile from the Conference Center.
 Our room rate is $216 per night and rooms are open for booking.
 The booking site may default to two nights, so be sure to edit the dates if you want to book one night.
-The hotel's address is 6505 N. I-35, Austin, TX 78752.
+The hotel's address is 1617 N. I-35, Austin, TX 78702.
 Discounted self-parking at the hotel is $15 per day (includes one overnight).

 Parking at the Thompson Conference Center